algorandfoundation/algokit-cli/docs/cli/index.md

 Uninstall shell completions, this command will attempt to update the interactive profile script for the current shell to remove any algokit completions that have been added.
-To specify a specific shell use –shell.
+To specify a specific shell use --shell.

 ```shell
 algokit completions uninstall [OPTIONS]